Froese Psychological Services

 Common Reasons for an Assessment

-• Attention difficulties (ADHD)
+• Executive functioning/attention span difficulties (ADHD)

 • Transition to adulthood and needing supports (e.g., functional and capacity assessments to apply for AISH or PDD).